Your Library Card

 If no other patron has requested a book, audiobook, or magazine, the items may be renewed for one additional 3-week loan period.
 If no other patron has requested a DVD, DVDs may be renewed for one additional 2-week loan period.

 During regular library hours, materials may be renewed by phone or by coming to the library.
 Patrons who obtain a PIN may renew materials, which are not on hold for other patrons, online via the MCPL website.

-Patrons must pay current retail cost for lost or seriously damaged items.
-After payment, the patron may keep the damaged item.
+MCPL no longer charges fines for late material; however, patrons must pay the replacement cost for lost or seriously damaged items.
+After payment, the patron may keep the item.